Maximizing Performance

 The girth rigging and the ISA are intertwined and secured from side to side on the saddle.
 This assembly is then unified through the stitching of the saddle, creating a consolidated tension along the length and width of the saddle from swell or pommel to the cantle.

-As the rider places weight in the stirrups of the Sensation Ride™ saddle, their load is borne over the maximum surface area of the saddle.
+As the rider places weight in the stirrups of a Sensation Ride™ Saddle, their load is borne over the maximum surface area of the saddle.
 When the stirrups or the ISA are not used to help bear the rider's weight while riding, the saddle is not able to provide the best performance - due to the rider’s weight being concentrated in one location - similar to riding without a saddle.

 The efficiency of our MPD system has been tested and documented.

-When conditions are not optimal for the horse, you may see white hair "roaning" which is a factor of heat, moisture and steady contact causing follicular damage to the hair.
+When conditions are not optimal for the equine, you may see white hair "roaning" which is a factor of heat, moisture and steady contact causing follicular damage to the hair.
 Sweat patterns are a very inaccurate method of determining saddle fit, but persistent dry areas indicate that air flow needs to improve and contact needs to be less constant.
-In Most cases a change in cushioning materials on saddle pad or fabric on the bottom of pad will effect a change.
+In most cases a change in cushioning materials on saddle pad or fabric on the bottom of pad will effect a change.

 It is not uncommon for the appearance of white hairs to be delayed.
 Sometimes, they will not show until shed-out begins.
 If you are transitioning from an ill-fitting saddle to treeless and white hairs appear after a few months, this does not always indicate improper fit from the treeless saddle.
 These hairs could be a result of the previous saddle with improper fit and a delayed response.